AntonioAzevedoC/AntonioAzevedoC/README.md

 Hi!
-I'm @AntonioAzevedoC, a brazilian student in Fatec Dr Thomas Novelino, a university where I take an Analysis and Systems Development course!
+I'm @AntonioAzevedoC, a brazilian student in Fatec Dr Thomaz Novelino, a university where I take a course in System Analysis and Development!

 I'm interested in becoming a Web developer, it has been a passion of mine for quite some time.